A Tutorial on Beyond-Diagonal Reconfigurable Intelligent Surfaces: Modeling, Architectures, System Design and Optimization, and Applications: Signal Processing for BD-RIS

 where $P$ denotes the power budget at the transmitter.
 In this case, the optimization problem has multiple variables and the typical solution is to iteratively design the BD-RIS and the transmit precoder until the convergence of the objective function is guaranteed.
 Specifically, when the BD-RIS is given, the optimal transmit precoder takes the form of the maximum ratio transmission scheme.
 When the transmit precoder is given, the design of BD-RIS boils down to the SISO case such that the solutions for various fixed reciprocal and non-reciprocal architectures summarized in Section \ref{subsec:opt_siso} can be directly used.
 In the sequel, we elaborate the solutions for some dynamic BD-RIS architectures.

 For reciprocal BD-RIS, with the form of (\ref{prob:scattering}) and the constraint of dynamically connected architectures, \cite{nerini2024static} has proposed an offline grouping strategy design adapting to the static CSI.

-For non-reciprocal BD-RIS, the following beamforming design and performance analysis studies have been conducted. \begin{itemize} \item With the form of (\ref{prob:scattering}) and a non-reciprocal BD-RIS architecture having non-diagonal scattering matrices being constrained by the set
+For non-reciprocal BD-RIS, the following beamforming design and performance analysis studies have been conducted.
+With the form of (\ref{prob:scattering}) and a non-reciprocal BD-RIS architecture having non-diagonal scattering matrices being constrained by the set

 closed-form solutions can be derived.
 Focusing primarily on SISO systems with the utility function $F_{\mathsf{SISO}}(h(\mathbf{\Theta}))$, \cite{li2022reconfigurable} has derived the performance upper-bound and the closed-form solution for BD-RIS.
-The beamforming design is later extended to MISO systems with the utility function $F_\mathsf{MISO}(\mathbf{w},\mathbf{h}(\mathbf{\Theta}))$. \item With the form of (\ref{prob:scattering}), \cite{li2024coordinated} has further proposed a coordinated non-reciprocal group-connected architecture with scattering matrices having more than $M$ non-zero entries, and derived the optimal grouping strategy which could maximize $F_\mathsf{MISO}(\mathbf{w},\mathbf{h}(\mathbf{\Theta}))$.
-This architecture is further used to support the multi-sector mode and maximize $F_\mathsf{MISO}(\mathbf{w},\mathbf{h}(\mathbf{\Theta}))$ related to specific users \cite{dong2024reconfigurable}. \end{itemize}
+The beamforming design is later extended to MISO systems with the utility function $F_\mathsf{MISO}(\mathbf{w},\mathbf{h}(\mathbf{\Theta}))$.
+With the form of (\ref{prob:scattering}), \cite{li2024coordinated} has further proposed a coordinated non-reciprocal group-connected architecture with scattering matrices having more than $M$ non-zero entries, and derived the optimal grouping strategy which could maximize $F_\mathsf{MISO}(\mathbf{w},\mathbf{h}(\mathbf{\Theta}))$.
+This architecture is further used to support the multi-sector mode and maximize $F_\mathsf{MISO}(\mathbf{w},\mathbf{h}(\mathbf{\Theta}))$ related to specific users \cite{dong2024reconfigurable}.

 From the problem formulation and optimization perspectives, the single input multiple output (SIMO) system is equivalent to the MISO system.
 Therefore, the aforementioned solutions for SISO systems in Section \ref{subsec:opt_siso} and MISO systems are readily applicable for SIMO systems.